 An initiative in partnership with Miami Dade College to provide tech training to young adults that lacked the educational achievements, work experiences, and/or skill-levels necessary to secure full-time employment in middle or high-skill jobs.

 New partnerships and innovation became the focus of One Community One Goal.
 Mayor Gimenez was joined by new co-chairs Matt Haggman, Program Director for Miami, Knight Foundation and Nelson Lazo, CEO Doctors Hospital, Baptist Health South Florida.
 One Community One Goal joined forces with the United Way, the Urban League, Miami Dade County Public Schools and the Miami-Dade Beacon Council to develop the Career Connections initiative.
-This program brought panels
+This program brought panels of top business executives

 2015 – One Community One Goal Talent Development Network (TDN)